NothingAndNobody/OpenEvasion/README.md

-# Welcome to Salt
+# OpenEvasion

-Salt is a Repo with a lot of games all in HTML code!
+OpenEvasion is a free and open-source repository and website full of gaames and proxy unbockers.

-IMPORTANT
+IMPORTANT NOTE:

-I did not code/make any of these games.
-All of the games were found on GitHub. although i did code all "index.html" related files
+Many of these games aren't actually programmed by me, I only curate them into a clean UI for End-Users.